subh-karma/AgriTrack/README.md

 ##Video Demo:

-Below, I have posted a video where I run the project and perform various CRUD operations, explaining how each feature works
+Below, I have posted a video where I ran the project and perform various CRUD operations, explaining how each feature works

               👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇